awsdocs/amazon-comprehend-developer-guide/doc_source/API_DominantLanguageDetectionJobProperties.md

  **DataAccessRoleArn**   <a name="comprehend-Type-DominantLanguageDetectionJobProperties-DataAccessRoleArn"></a>
 The Amazon Resource Name \(ARN\) that gives Amazon Comprehend read access to your input data\.
 Type: String
+Length Constraints: Minimum length of 20\.
+Maximum length of 2048\.
 Pattern: `arn:aws(-[^:]+)?:iam::[0-9]{12}:role/.+`
 Required: No